 You may wonder: how is recursion useful in googology, the study of large numbers?
 It might already be straightforward why, as the foundations of googology are the foundations of math itself, and there is no getting around that.
 But you may object, how exactly can recursion be used specifically to devise large numbers?
 Well, as it turns out recursion is a vital component of devising large numbers, and one people use to make large numbers without even thinking about it!!!

 The way you create large numbers with recursion is by repeatedly applying a powerful function to a number.
 That is not counter-intuitive at all.
-Ater all, what better way is there to make use of a large number function (the factorial for instance) than to repeatedly apply it to a number?
+After all, what better way is there to make use of a large number function (the factorial for instance) than to repeatedly apply it to a number?
 Using recursion to make large numbers is not only logical and comprehensible, it's also simple.
 That is itself part of the essence of googology: looking for large numbers with simple definitions!
 This is in contrast to salad numbers, naive attempts to name the biggest number you can by making a sloppy mishmash of completely random numbers and functions.
-Salad numbers are frowned upon by googologists, not only for their inelegance but also for how differently they behave from how people naively expect them to.
+Salad numbers are frowned upon by googologists both because they're inelegant and because in their definitions, one function almost always dominates while the rest don't meaningfully affect the number's size.
 But let's not get ahead of ourselves, and return to the idea of recursion.

 To see the effect of recursion in action, let's make a fast-growing function F(n), and define it as 10^10^10^10 ... ^10 with n tens.
 Then we'll repeatedly apply F(n) to 10, to get a feel of how useful recursion is.
 With that we can make the fast-growing sequence: